Thursday 18 October 2018

-For published and aspiring writers alike - enter our free annual short story competition and be in with a chance of winning a place on an Arvon residential writing course of your choice (worth £1,000), as well as seeing your story published on www.writersandartists.co.uk.
+For published and aspiring writers alike - enter our free annual short story competition and be in with a chance of winning a place on one of Arvon's four- or six-day Clockhouse writing retreats, as well as seeing your story published on www.writersandartists.co.uk.

-Don't forget to read the full details, terms and conditions (below) before you enter.
+Don't forget to read the terms and conditions in full (below) before you enter.
 Please remember to register on www.writersandartists.co.uk before submitting your entry.

 This year's judge